There's a New Moon Over My Shoulder

 "There's a New Moon Over My Shoulder" is a 1944 song written by Jimmie Davis, Ekko Whelan, and Lee Blastic and made popular by Tex Ritter.
 The song was the B-side to Tex Ritter's, "I'm Wastin' My Tears on You".
 "There's a New Moon Over My Shoulder" peaked at number two on the Folk Juke Box charts.

 Other versions

-In 1945 Jimmie Davis recorded his version which made it to number one for one week on the Folk Juke Box charts and spent a total of eighteen weeks on the chart.
+On March 23, 1944 Jimmie Davis recorded his version.
+Released in January 1945, it made it to number one for one week on the Folk Juke Box charts and spent a total of eighteen weeks on the chart.
+Other artists to cover the song include Bill Haley & His Comets, Jim Reeves and Wanda Jackson.